computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 This assignment has several deliverables:
 * Your implementations for the functions in the skeleton code.
 * Your model's output for the test set (your model will be ranked on a leaderboard against the other students' outputs)
 * Your writeup about the homework.
-[Here is an example writeup](downloads/hw2/hw2_example_writeup.pdf) that illustartes what we are looking for.
+[Here is an example writeup](downloads/hw2/hw2_example_writeup.pdf) that illustrates what we are looking for.
 </div>